In the pursuit for sporting success, an athlete can find themselves committing to any number

 Ethical Coverage Policies

 The Victory Press is committed to creating an inclusive environment and explicitly opposes racism, transphobia, homophobia, classism, islamophobia, anti-semitism, misogyny, sexism, and other types of bigotry.
 As a result, we will exclude athletes from our regular coverage who have expressed those views.
+Any athlete or other subject who has expressed bigotry or violent/abusive behavior will be covered in the context of that behavior.

 We have made an effort to use gender-neutral terms for words that have been unnecessarily gendered (ex. defender instead of defenseman) as part of our official style guide.
 For more information, please contact our editorial staff.